ipfs/ipfs-docs/docs/basics/command-line.md

 ## Pin a file

-We can _pin_ files and date we want to save to our IPFS node to ensure we don't lose this data.
+We can _pin_ data we want to save to our IPFS node to ensure we don't lose this data.

 1. Use the `ipfs pin add` command: